stephenslab/effective-computing/README.md

 + [A guide to reproducible code in ecology and evolution](http://www.britishecologicalsociety.org/publications/guides-to): skills and tips for making your code more reproducible.
+(See also "A Guide to Data Management in Ecology and Evolution.")

 + [Github](http://github.com), [Bitbucket](http://bitbucket.org) and
 [Gitlab](http://gitlab.com).